curiouselectric/SolarSensor/README.md

 Remember: Capitalisation will affect the results: D is not the same as d!

-You can use this online calculator to check your CRC: https://crccalc.com/ The type of CRC is CRC-8/SMBUS.
+You can use this online calculator to check your CRC: https://crccalc.com/

+**The type of CRC is CRC-8/SMBUS.**

 ## Failure codes:

 If data is not that length or does not have 'aa' and '#' at start/end then return with send "aaFAIL**#" error code.
 All will have CRC on these codes, if requested.

-"aaFAIL1#" = String too long

-"aaFAIL2#" = Unit ID not correct/not a number

-"aaFAIL3#" = Channel ID is not correct/not a number

-"aaFAIL4#" = Average not correct/not a number

-"aaFAIL5#" = Start/End chars not correct